Mart26-novice/CMSC124Lab/README.md

-# CMSC124Lab
-Testing and Trying Github I am editing the README file.
-Adding some more details about the project description.
+I am editing the README file.
+Adding some more detials about the project description.